 I stopped off at Caesarea on the way back to Haifa.
-Ironically, I was walking beside a twentieth-century golf course when I made up my mind to make the two-thousand-year journey back to the days of Christ.
+Ironically, I was walking beside a twentieth-century golf course when I made up my mind to make the two–thousand-year journey back to the days of Christ.

 I could see the shore where St. Paul had landed upon his return to Jerusalem after his great teaching victories in Ephesus.
-I was standing near the road along which Paul had been led to his imprisonment in the judgment hall of Herod, where he was held captive by the Roman governor, Felix.
+I was standing near the road along which Paul had been led to his imprisonment in the judgement hall of Herod, where he was held captive by the Roman governor, Felix.

-The beach and adjacent land were littered with pottery and objects taken from the recent archeological diggings at this historic spot.
+The beach and adjacent land were littered with pottery and objects taken from the recent archaeological diggings at this historic spot.
 Some accounts stated that an object had been uncovered with part of the name Pontius Pilate engraved upon it.
 Pilate had had a summer home along this same sea-washed shore.
 Peter had converted the Roman centurion here.

 I walked along the seashore, thinking, “Perhaps on the very spot where I am standing, Peter and Paul stood.”
-I thought of that other Caesarea, “the coasts of Caesarea Philippi,” where Jesus had said of Peter’s faith: “Upon this rock I will build my church.”
+I thought of that other Caesarea, “the coasts of Caesarea Philippi”, where Jesus had said of Peter’s faith: “Upon this rock I will build my church.”
 But this did not prevent His saying to this same Peter: “Get thee behind me, Satan,”

 What had He meant by these two greatly conflicting statements?